Do deer eat watermelon? Including (Rinds, Fruits, Vines)

 The powerful scent is really good at keeping those curious deer out of the area because they dislike the smell—simple and effective!

-Deer love sweet treats like watermelon and will munch on your entire patch if they get the chance!
-To discourage them from eating your melons, some folks try fake owls or scarecrows.
+To discourage deer from eating your watermelons, some folks try fake owls or scarecrows.

 The idea is that these look like a predator (like a big bird or a scary person) to a deer.
 Deer are pretty mindful of danger, especially things that seem like a threat nearby.